fangdingjun/gdns/README.md

 **Features**

 - support listen tcp and udp protocol
-- support configure different domains forward to different upstream servers
+- support configure different domains to forward to different upstream servers
 - support tcp or udp to communicate to upstream servers
-- support ip blacklist, drop unwanted dns reply
+- support ip blacklist to filter unwanted dns reply